Divide-By-0/blog/content/posts/movies.md

 ### 2018

 - **Psych: The Movie**: 10/10.
-I'm a Psych simp.
 Anything Psych I will give a 10/10 gauranteed.

 - **The Big Sick**: 9/10.
 Just completely insane that this was a real story.